 Outside the park

 The two settlements closest to Skradinski Buk are Lozovac and Skradin.
-From Lozovac, you can reach Skradinski Buk by walking ~1.5km or taking the bus shuttle (which operates between April and October).
+From Lozovac, you can reach Skradinski Buk by walking approximately 1.5km or taking the bus shuttle (which operates between April and October).
 Reaching Skradinski Buk from Skradin requires a 30-minute boat ride (between April and October) or a 4.5-kilometre bike ride/walk.

 The two settlements closest to Skradinski Buk are Lozovac (walk or bus shuttle) and Skradin (boat shuttle, cycle or walk)

-If you come by bus from further afield, your best choice is Skradin.
-The small town has lots of charm, a stunning waterfront location and several historic sights.
+If you come by bus from afar, your best choice is Skradin.
+The small town has charm, a stunning waterfront location and several historic sights.
 We can highly recommend spending a few days here.
-Accommodation options are plentiful too, for example:
+Skradin has several supermarkets, making self-catering even for more extended periods very easy.

 Charming Skradin was a real surprise - a destination in its own right worth exploring | Photo by Jacek Abramowicz on Pixabay